 Hyperextension (Something to Consider)

-The hyperextension is a good choice for a lower back exercise, targeting your erector spinae muscle, the one in charge of extending your spine.
+The hyperextension is a good choice for lower back training, targeting your erector spinae muscle, the one in charge of extending your spine.
 This exercise can increase lean muscle and strength in the lower back region, and it is also used for an exercise in rehab workout programs.

 By adjusting the hyperextension machine’s adjustable pad to where it hits you at your hips, right at the bend, it allows the focus to be directed to your lower back more than your hamstrings and glutes.